 When testing components such as switches or valves, using proper tools like a multimeter can provide accurate results.
 Attempting to diagnose issues without appropriate tools may lead to incorrect conclusions or unnecessary replacement of parts.

 It is also important to avoid forcing the machine to continue by repeatedly adjusting the dial or restarting the cycle.
 While this may temporarily move the process forward, it can contribute to further wear on internal components.
-Addressing the root cause is always a more reliable approach.
+Addressing the root cause is always a more reliable approach

 Where Knowledge Is Still Evolving